 - Identify gaps

-Since the 360 degree feedback is subjective, each reviewer would provide feedback from his or her own viewpoint.
+360 degree performance reviews are ultimately subjective and based on performance that other people observe from their perspective.
 Therefore, it’s important to see if there are any gaps in perception.
-Does the assessee view himself or herself as different from his or her raters?
-Does the assessee’s peers view them differently than their direct reports?
+Does the reviewed employee see themself differently than their reviewers do?
+Does the reviewed employee’s peers view them differently than their direct reports?
 How does their manager view them?
-What are the gaps in everybody’s viewpoints?

-Going over everybody’s viewpoints can help determine whether the assessee behaves differently among different groups of people.
-If there are significant gaps between groups, it’s important to explore why it is so.
+Going over everybody’s viewpoints can help determine whether the reviewed employee behaves differently among different groups of people.
+If there are significant differences in how each group or individual perceived the reviewed employee, it’s important to explore why it is so.